storm-king/ManpowerAllocator/README.md

 ![Screenshot](AbsentScreen.PNG)

-Edit Employee: Allows the user to add or edit information on existing employees.
+Edit Employee: Allows the user to add or edit information on new or existing employees.

 ![Screenshot](EditEmployee.PNG)